 The goal of our transportation system is to provide a safe and enjoyable experience for the children and adults who ride school buses.
 Riding a school bus is a privilege provided by the school district and should be treated as such.
-Student misconduct distracts the driver and jeopardizes the safety of the trip as well as the safety of the pupils within the bus.
-Because of these threats to safety, misconduct may cause the loss of a student's privileges to ride the bus.
+Student misconduct distracts the driver and jeopardizes the safety of the trip and the pupils on the bus.
+Because of these threats to safety, misconduct may cause the loss of a student's privilege to ride the bus.